Jan-Kerschbaum/Parec/README.md

 ### Preprocessing

 Due to resource reasons, we confine ourselves to papers from computer science [categories](parec-backend/app/data/cs_categories.json) from the years 2016-2022, resulting in 11932 documents.
+We further only use certain keys that are relevant for our task, namely `abstract`, `title`, `author`, `year`, `category` and `paper_id`.
 We do not apply further preprocessing of the abstracts, in order to keep subtextual relations between the words intact and because our topic model, Top2Vec, we will filter out stopwords by default.
 It further performs lemmatization to reduce words to their base form, which can help with topic modeling.

 ### Data Point Example